 - Whereas this will be reflected in an international scroll of honor signed by the President of the United States and other heads of state: Now, therefore be it resolved by the Senate and House of Representatives of the United States of America in Congress assembled, That March 26, 1991, the start of the ninetieth year of Rabbi Menachem Schneerson, leader of the worldwide Lubavitch movement, is designated as "Education Day.
 U.S.A.".
 The President is requested to issue a proclamation calling upon the people of the United States to observe such day with appropriate ceremonies and activities.

 The books that brought about the modern noachide movement:

 1914 - The book ‘Israel et l’Humanité’ by Rabbi Elijah Benamozeg was originally published in French.
 An English translation was published in 1995 by Maxwell Luria: Elijah Benamozegh: Israel and Humanity - available on Amazon.

-Sefer Mitzvot HaShem by Rabbi Yonoson Shteif (1877-1958), the Viener Rov, senior dayan of Budapest before the War, and NYC.
+Date U/K - Sefer Mitzvot HaShem by Rabbi Yonoson Shteif, the Viener Rov (1877-1958), senior dayan of Budapest before the War, and NYC.

 1950 - The Relationship Between the Jew and the Nations According to Maimonides, by Gershon Tchernowitz.
 Bitzaron, New York.